MiniZinc/mzn-bench/README.md

 Once the job is finished, it is time to get your data wrangling pants on!
 This repository contains some scripts that might be helpful in locating and formatting the information that you need.
+Some scripts might be used directly while other might need some customising to fit your purpose.
+Note that these scripts might require some extra dependencies.
+For this reason, these scripts are not expected to work unless this package is installed as `pip install minizinc_slurm[scripts]`.
+This allows us to install a minimal version on the running cluster and this more complete version locally while processing the data.

 ### General aggregation